Skip to Content

 It is impossible to talk about the best horror novels ever and not pay particular attention to the works of Stephen King.
 While he has written fantasy novels and thrillers, he is best known and loved for his horror novels, and one of his best is Pet Sematary, a novel that has seen two film adaptations.

-A family moves to a remote town with a terrible secret.
-The woods behind their home hides a burial ground which can bring the dead back to life.
+A family moves to a small Maine town with a strange secret.
+The woods behind the Creed family’s new home hides a burial ground which can bring the dead back to life.
 But those dead things do not come back the same.
 They are changed.
 They are wrong.

 That said, it’s also a potential tear-jerker.
-The idea that we can raise our loved ones when they die is something many people wish for.
-However, this masterpiece of a horror novel shows us why sometimes dead is better.
+The idea that we can raise our pets and loved ones when they die is something many people wish for.
+However, this masterpiece of a horror novel shows us why sometimes, well, dead is better.
 A fantastic horror novel and the ultimate take on the monkey’s paw mythology.

 Buy a copy of Pet Sematary here!